-- IFRS 7, 'Financial instruments: Disclosures'. - Paragraphs 91 to 99 of IFRS 13, 'Fair value measurement' (disclosure of valuation techniques and inputs used for fair value measurement of assets and liabilities. - Paragraph 38 of IAS 1, 'Presentation of financial statements' comparative information requirements in respect of: paragraph 79(a)(iv) of IAS 1. - The following paragraphs of IAS 1, 'Presentation of financial statements': - 10(d) (statement of cash flows); - o 16 (statement of compliance with all IFRS); - o 38A (requirement for minimum of two primary statements, including cash flow statements); - 38B-D (additional comparative information); - o 111 (statement of cash flows information); and - 134-136 (capital management disclosures). - IAS 7, 'Statement of cash flows'. - Paragraph 17 of IAS 24, 'Related party disclosures' (key management compensation). - The requirements in IAS 24, 'Related party disclosures', to disclose related party transactions entered into between two or more members of a Company.
+- IFRS 7, 'Financial instruments: Disclosures'. - Paragraphs 91 to 99 of IFRS 13, 'Fair value measurement' (disclosure of valuation techniques and inputs used for fair value measurement of assets and liabilities). - Paragraph 38 of IAS 1, 'Presentation of financial statements' comparative information requirements in respect of: - o paragraph 79(a)(iv) of IAS 1. - The following paragraphs of IAS 1, 'Presentation of financial statements': - 10(d) (statement of cash flows); - o 16 (statement of compliance with all IFRS); - o 38A (requirement for minimum of two primary statements, including cash flow statements); - o 38B-D (additional comparative information); - 111 (statement of cash flows information); and - 134-136 (capital management disclosures). - IAS 7, 'Statement of cash flows'. - Paragraph 17 of IAS 24, 'Related party disclosures' (key management compensation). - The requirements in IAS 24, 'Related party disclosures', to disclose related party transactions entered into between two or more members of a Company.

-The Company is a wholly owned subsidiary of Quilter plc and it is included in the consolidated financial statements, which are publicly available.
-Therefore, the Company is exempt, by virtue of section 400 of Companies Act 2006, from the requirement to prepare consolidated financial statements.
-The address of the ultimate parent's registered office can be found in note 22.
+The Company is a wholly owned subsidiary of Quilter Holdings Limited and of its ultimate parent, Quilter plc.
+It is included in the consolidated financial statements of Quilter plc, which are publicly available.
+Therefore, the Company is exempt, by virtue of section 400 of the Companies Act 2006, from the requirement to prepare consolidated financial statements.
+The address of the ultimate parent's registered office can be found in note 21.

-Going concern
+Going Concern